-Constructed in 1924, the historic building that is home to the USC Pacific Asia Museum (USC PAM) will undergo a seismic retrofitting to strengthen its foundation, as well as add approximately 700 square-feet of gallery space.
-The Museum will be closed to the public beginning June 27, 2016 and is expected to reopen in May 2017.
+Constructed in 1924, the historic building that is home to the USC Pacific Asia Museum (USC PAM) will undergo a complete retrofitting to strengthen its foundation, as well as add approximately 700 square-feet of gallery space.

 Established in 1971, the museum's collection of more than 15,000 objects, spanning more than four thousand years, focuses on the classic and contemporary arts of Asia and the Pacific Islands.
 The museum is also committed to scholarship and has produced more than 50 exhibition catalogues.